 Where to Go Ice Skating in NYC This Winter

-When temperatures drop in NYC, you’ll find New Yorkers running to the subway station, huddling by bus stops, and hailing cabs in a hurry to avoid the cold.
-But there is one activity worth venturing out for, and that’s ice skating.
-This city has a plethora of ice skating rinks that run the gamut so no matter what type of skater you are, there’s a sheet of ice with your name on it.
-From picturesque spots decked out with holiday decor to indoor rinks where you can escape the cold, here are all the best places to go ice skating in NYC this winter.
+Here, in the Big Apple, there’s a plethora of ice skating rinks that run the gamut so no matter what type of skater you are, there’s a sheet of ice with your name on it.
+From spots with holiday markets like the Bryant Park Winter Village to indoor rinks where you can escape the glacial winds, here are the best ice skating rinks in NYC to head to this winter.

 Abe Stark Rink

 Think Coney Island is all about cotton candy, roller coasters, and boardwalk strolls in the summer sun?
 Think again.
-The Abe Stark Rink is the hidden gem of NYC’s skating scene, with a vast indoor surface for all ages and abilities—from pro skaters who want to escape the city crowds to first-timers who’d rather slip and tumble in private.
+The Abe Stark Rink is the hidden gem of New York City’s skating scene, with a vast indoor surface for all ages and abilities—from pros looking to escape the city crowds to first-timers who’d rather slip and tumble in private.
 The rink is mostly booked up by local hockey teams, but the Saturday afternoon public skating session offers some time to get on the ice.

 Bank of America Winter Village